void

 Světozor,17.11.1905

-Neusiedler See is mentioned by Sappeur Vodička when he tells Švejk about a fight between Czechs and Hungarians in a village by the sea.
+Neusiedler See is first mentioned by Sappeur Vodička when he tells Švejk about a fight between Czech and Hungarian soldiers in a village near the lake.
+In chapter [II.5], Rechnungsfeldwebel Vaněk also mentions the lake when he tells Oberleutnant Lukáš that soldiers from Brucker Einjährigfreiwilligenschule got lost during a night exercise and ended up in the mud by the shore.

 Background